mattmorgante/laravel-vegaroo/readme.md

 # Vegaroo provides simple and delicious plant-based meals

 * ToDo:
-- write the articles
+- write the animal cruelty article
+- figure out how to seed the database to production
 - add more data to database
-- small styling fixes
-- deploy and debug on mobile devices

 - Get good data and lots of it.
 The core product is data

 * Article: meal-planning (why you should make two servings of any dinner, bring it for lunch the next day)
 * Article: best grains